 In the 48-minute tutorial video Re-creating Poetry: How to Revise Poems, poets will be inspired with several ways to re-create their poems with the help of seven revision filters that they can turn to again and again.

-Here’s my attempt at a Poem About a Smell:
+Here’s my attempt at a Blank Wave Poem:

 Robert Lee Brewer is Senior Content Editor of the Writer’s Digest Writing Community and author of Solving the World’s Problems (Press 53).
-For better or worse, he does like the smell of most fabric softeners.
+He waves bye to the title poems today.

 Follow him on Twitter @RobertLeeBrewer.